 Keep it simple for your first program and pick one list where you can focus your attention to gain the greatest impact.
 There's no right answer to how big or small your list should be -- it really depends on the needs of your business, what you can handle for your first program and what marketing tactics you plan to use.
 Programs like advertising can support larger list sizes whereas programs requiring high-touch, specialized resources should have a much smaller list.
 (Check out the section below on how to select the right accounts.)

 You've done the heavy lifting and now it's time to put all that planning into practice.
-As you get ready to deploy your programs, stop to ask yourself, "Have I tuned this to be as account-based as it possibly can be?"
+As you get ready to deploy your programs and ABM tactics, stop to ask yourself, "Have I tuned this to be as account-based as it possibly can be?"
 For example, it's a great first step to target display ads to your key accounts.
 But did you personalize the ads by calling out the company name or tailoring the creative for different industries?
 This can be done programmatically with minimal effort and can significantly increase campaign success.

 Congratulations!
 You got started with your first ABM program.
 After taking a moment to celebrate this huge accomplishment, turn your attention to monitoring your metrics and starting the evaluation process.
 Since you've followed this checklist and have already established your baselines, you are confident in your ability to collect and analyze the account-based metrics you need to demonstrate success.
 Traditional marketing focuses on immediate gratification -- CTR, web traffic, lead generation -- where this program is focusing on accounts.
 Some of your success metrics will show immediate results but these will also strengthen as your program matures.
 If you're adding business outcomes to define success, remember these take time to emerge.
 How long will depend on your sales cycle.